 These dates are relevant because the entire move of all the archive (all the things I’ve written during the lasts five years) won’t be completed until Q2 2019 (currently at about ~30%), so you can expect a few broken links here and there.
 But wait, do not despair, all the content is still accessible at Squarespace, and because I’m trying to honor the URL mappings, if you simply change the root domain, it should all be fine 😅.

 Another important remark is that I’m improving the way the

-/work section works, and it is not fully backed, yet.
-I'm aware that one of the most visited pages at collado.io has always been
+/about section works, and it is not fully backed, yet.
+I’m aware that one of the most visited URLs at collado.io has always been

-/work page will feature more side projects of mine while improving on the experience of the current ones, but again, I'm still working on it and I'm afraid it won't be fully operational until early next year.
+/about page will feature more side-projects of mine while improving on the experience of the current ones, but again, I’m still working on it and I’m afraid it won’t be fully operational until early next year.